oweissbarth/bookGen/README.md

 ## License

-© Copyright Oliver Weissbarth 2014-2019.
+© Copyright Oliver Weissbarth 2014-2024.
 This addon is licensed under GPLv3.

 ## Issues

-As this is still in Beta state serious issues are possible.
 If you do find any bugs please use the issue tracker, email me at mail@oweissbarth.de or use the contact form at www.oweissbarth.de/contact.